 We propose a single CNN model for simultaneous face detection, landmark localization, pose estimation and gender classification.
-The network architecture is deep in both vertical and horizontal directions, i.e., it has both top-down and lateral connections, as shown in Figure 2.
+The network architecture is deep in both vertical and horizontal directions and is shown in Figure 2.
 In this section, we provide a brief overview of the system and then discuss the different components in detail.

 The proposed algorithm called HyperFace consists of three modules.
 The first one generates class independent region-proposals from the given image and scales them to 227×227 pixels.
 The second module is a CNN which takes in the resized candidate regions and classifies them as face or non-face.
 If a region gets classified as a face, the network additionally provides facial landmarks locations, estimated head pose and gender information.
-The third module is a post-processing step which involves Iterative Region Proposals (IRP) and Landmarks-based Non-Maximum Suppression (L-NMS) to boost the face detection score and improve the performance of individual tasks.
+The third module is a post-processing step which involves iterative region proposals and landmarks-based non-maximum suppression (NMS) to boost the face detection score and improve the performance of individual tasks.